 The Giving Cupboard does not practice or permit any unlawful discrimination on the basis of race, color, national origin, sex (including gender identity and sexual orientation), age, religion, disability, income level, marital or military status, reprisal or retaliation for prior civil rights activity, or based on any individual’s status in any group or class protected by applicable federal, state, or local law.

 The Giving Cupboard is dedicated to providing the best product possible to you.
 Volunteers pre-sort all of the food products at the Giving Cupboard, but in spite of their best efforts, you may receive questionable items.
 Therefore, being informed about food product safety is very important.
 Caution: You are responsible for all the food you consume.

 - “Sell by” is the last day a store can sell the item.
 Items such as milk, yogurt, and other dairy usually display a “sell by” date.

 - Cereals, canned items, and rice typically display a “best if used by” date.
 This is an approximate date to use the food for best quality.
-These foods are still safe to eat.
+It’s not a purchase or safety date.

-- “Expiration date” or “Use by” date refers to the last date the item is recommended by the manufacturer to be used by for peak quality.
-Items displaying “expiration date” should be purchased prior to that date, but are still safe, wholesome, and good quality if properly handled and stored.
+- “Use by” date refers to the last date the item is recommended by the manufacturer to be used by for peak quality.
+This date is determined by the manufacturer or the product, and items are typically still safe, wholesome, and good quality after this date if properly handled and stored.

 These guidelines apply to the food received by the Giving Cupboard directly from local food drives and other sources.
 Remember that spoilage can occur over time, even if a can is not dented.
 Use common sense.
 When in doubt, throw it out!

 The Giving Cupboard does not accept or distribute:

 - cans that have swollen or bulged ends